Sustainable Lifestyles and Environmental Awareness

 Outdoor Skills and Nature Connection

-Learners step from individual action into community and systems action, and pull everything together into a personal Sustainable Lifestyle Plan.
-The focus is on integration, sustainable habit-building, and avoiding eco-burnout.
+Learners move from individual action to community and systems change, find local initiatives, take one systems-level action, and pull everything together into a personal Sustainable Lifestyle Plan.

 Community Action for Sustainability